accubits/AI-Research/GoogleNews_ScrapeSummarize/README.md

 ### Additional Information

 - A flask api is created and it can be run with the command `python scrapper_api.py`.
-- The api accepts a json file of the format given below:
+- The api accepts a json file of the format given below and returns the summary.
 ```
 {
     "search_term" : "SEARCH_TERM",